library(dplyr)

 will get an error.
 For example, fractional values are not allowed when

-the type is the default counts
+the type is the default counts.

 tibble(